onedesert/onedesert/README.md

 ### Hi there 👋

+I'm Yann, a software engineer, I've worked with early-stage startups 🚀 for the past 7 years as a Software Engineer.
+I know how to code 🧑🏻‍💻, build SaaS products 📦 and design infrastructure 🏗️.

 <!--
 ![Statistics](https://github-readme-stats.vercel.app/api?username=onedesert&show_icons=true&count_private=true)
+roro🚀
 ![Trophies](https://github-profile-trophy.vercel.app/?username=onedesert)

 **onedesert/onedesert** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.